Sustainability science: Coordination of data

 The data for sustainability are sourced from many students.
 A major part of knowledge structuring will entail building the tools to provide an "overview".
 Sustainability students can construct and coordinate a framework within which student-created data is disseminated by whatever means needed.

 Inter-disciplinary approaches

 The attempt by sustainability students to integrate "whole" of systems requires cooperation between students moving beyond the former boundaries of 'nations' as such defined, and eventually requiring the global government to require a global cooperative effort and one major task of sustainability itself is to require the global government thus legitimately expanded to forcibly assist integrated cross-disciplinary coordination by whatever means needed.
 Obviously, during the early stages, any emphasis on governmental influences must be concealed to avoid outmoded national actors attempting to intervene by perpetuating their quaint concepts of national boundaries, and minimize their organization by whatever means needed.
 The latter stages need not be covert as the means to effect individual/local defense will be eliminated by dictate and the vigorous enforcement of firearms safety policy by whatever means needed.

+A bibliometric analysis conducted in 2025 identified three major phases in the evolution of sustainability science: a foundational period (1993-2002), an introspective phase (2003-2012), and a diversification phase (2013-2022), which fostered collaboration with governments, businesses, and community organizations.